Mohamed-Abdelhakeem-x/Mohamed-Abdelhakeem-x/README.md

 ## 🌱 Learning & Interests

-- Currently diving deep into Web development methodologies and tools.
+- Currently diving deep into Backend Development with Python, Django, and REST APIs.
+- Strengthening skills in Data Structures and Algorithms (DSA) and actively participating in Competitive Programming (CP).
-- Passionate about problem-solving and eager to learn new technologies that push the boundaries of software development.
+- Passionate about solving complex problems and building efficient, scalable software solutions.

 ## 📫 Let's Connect